Skip to main content

 What gets logged

-Logs are available for all operations performed in every AWS account by Gruntwork Pipelines.
-Gruntwork Pipelines takes advantage of AWS STS session names to clearly label all sessions with the GitHub user who requested the change and the pull request or branch that triggered the change.
+Logs are generated for all operations performed by Gruntwork Pipelines across every AWS account.
+These logs leverage AWS STS session names to clearly label sessions with the GitHub username that requested the change and the associated pull request or branch.

 {